lalith4varma/PROJECT--STEGANOGRAPHY/README.md

-The project required you to install CV2 library
+The project requires you to install CV2 library